Beer in New Zealand: 20th century

 Prior to World War 2, beer was usually unfiltered, uncarbonated and bitter-tasting.
 Drinkers would often add a dash of lemonade to sweeten the beer.
 By 1946, tastes were changing, with consumers preferring a lighter, sweeter, chilled and carbonated beer.
 Hotels had begun to install equipment to provide chilled, pressurised beer in their taps, and sales of bottled beer for consumption at home increased since pubs closed at 6 pm.

 In 1953, Morton Coutts at Dominion Breweries developed the continuous fermentation system, considered a revolution in brewing methods.
 The process was patented by Dominion Breweries in 1956.
 Gradually, beer production in New Zealand shifted from ales to lagers, using continuous fermentation.
-The style of beer made by this method has become known as New Zealand draught, and became the most popular beer during the period of 6 pm closing.
-During the same period, there was a gradual consolidation of breweries, so that by the 1970s virtually all brewing concerns in New Zealand were owned by either Lion Breweries or Dominion Breweries.
+The style of beer made by this method has become known as New Zealand draught, and became the most popular beer during the period of 6pm closing.
+During the same period, there was a gradual consolidation of breweries, so that by the 1970s virtually all brewing concerns in New Zealand were owned by either Lion Breweries (now Lion New Zealand Ltd) or Dominion Breweries.

 Beer was delivered to hotels and pubs in beer tankers.
 In 1963, "the world's biggest beer tanker" came into service in Dunedin.
 The stainless steel tanker had seven compartments which could each hold 300 gallons of beer, calibrated to official standards, and it could supply seven hotels in one trip from the brewery.
 The beer was kept chilled and under pressure until it reached its destination.
 On arrival at the hotel, the beer was pumped from the tanker to large holding tanks.
 A hotel would typically have three tanks: one in use, one full of beer being brought to the correct temperature, and the third one being cleaned ready for the next delivery.
 The beer was not exposed to air until it was pumped from the hotel's holding tank and poured into a glass.

 In the 1980s, small boutique or microbreweries started to emerge, and consequently the range of beer styles being brewed increased.
 The earliest was Mac's Brewery, started in 1981 in Nelson.
 It was thought that the licence issued to the company was the first new licence issued to a brewery independent of Lion or Dominion since 1931.
 Some pubs operated their own small breweries, often housed within the pub itself.